Neural Latent Space Model for Dynamic Networks and Temporal Knowledge Graphs: Abstract

 \section{Abstract}

-In this paper we propose a statistical model for dynamically evolving networks, together with a variational inference approach.
-Our model, which we call Dynamic Latent Attribute Interaction Model (DLAIM), encodes edge dependencies across different time snapshots.
-It represents nodes via latent \textit{attributes} and uses attribute \textit{interaction matrices} to model the presence of edges.
-Both are allowed to \textit{evolve} with time, thus allowing us to capture the \textit{dynamics} of the network.
-We develop a neural network based variational inference procedure that provides a suitable way to learn the model parameters.
-The main strengths of DLAIM are: \textbf{(i)} it is flexible as it does not impose strict assumptions on network evolution unlike existing approaches, \textbf{(ii)} it applies to both directed as well as undirected networks, and more importantly, \textbf{(iii)} learned node attributes and interaction matrices may be interpretable and therefore provide insights on the mechanisms behind network evolution.
-Experiments done on real world networks for the task of link forecasting demonstrate the superior performance of our model as compared to existing approaches.
+Although static networks have been extensively studied in machine learning, data mining, and AI communities for many decades, the study of dynamic networks has recently taken center stage due to the prominence of social media and its effects on the dynamics of social networks.
+In this paper, we propose a statistical model for dynamically evolving networks, together with a variational inference approach.
+Our model, Neural Latent Space Model with Variational Inference, encodes edge dependencies across different time snapshots.
+It represents nodes via latent vectors and uses interaction matrices to model the presence of edges.
+These matrices can be used to incorporate multiple relations in heterogeneous networks by having a separate matrix for each of the relations.
+To capture the temporal dynamics, both node vectors and interaction matrices are allowed to evolve with time.
+Existing network analysis methods use representation learning techniques for modelling networks.
+These techniques are different for homogeneous and heterogeneous networks because heterogeneous networks can have multiple types of edges and nodes as opposed to a homogeneous network.
+Unlike these, we propose a unified model for homogeneous and heterogeneous networks in a variational inference framework.
+Moreover, the learned node latent vectors and interaction matrices may be interpretable and therefore provide insights on the mechanisms behind network evolution.
+We experimented with a single step and multi-step link forecasting on real-world networks of homogeneous, bipartite, and heterogeneous nature, and demonstrated that our model significantly outperforms existing models.

-\section{INTRODUCTION}

-Network analysis is by no means a new field and consequently a towering wealth of literature that explores various aspects of network analysis is available \citep{GolderbergEtAl:2010:ASurveyOfStatisticalNetworkModels}.
-However, as opposed to static networks, the study of \textit{dynamic} or \textit{temporally evolving} networks is still in a nascent stage.
-But over the past few years, due to emergence of exciting applications and advancements in computing capabilities, the study of dynamic networks has witnessed a steady progress with a positive acceleration \citep{KimEtAl:2017:AReviewOfDynamicNetworkModelsWithLatentVariables}.

-A naive way to study dynamic networks is by applying static network analysis techniques to each individual network \textit{snapshot}.
-However, this approach implicitly assumes that each snapshot has independent information, and completely ignores the relationship and shared information between snapshots.
-Those relationships are the essence of the network evolution, and both modeling and understanding them is of paramount importance.
-The situation is analogous to predicting the position of a car based on observed noisy positions from the past.
-Methods that ignore the dynamics of a moving vehicle perform rather poorly in comparison to methods that take it into account.
+\section{Introduction}